SyedT1/django_chatbot_with_vector_db/README.md

     ```sh
     pip install -r requirements.txt
     ```
-6. Set up the database:
+6. Open MySQL WorkBench and select File (top left), and then click Open SQL Script from this project titled __create_db4ai.sql__ .
+Execute it

+7. Complete Migrations:
     ```sh
     python manage.py migrate
     ```
-7. Run the development server:
+8. Run the development server:
     ```sh
     python manage.py runserver
     ```
-8. Open Powershell as Administrator and run:
+9. Open Powershell as Administrator and run:
     ```sh
     ollama serve
     ```
-## Setup db in mysql
+## Setup db in mysql (if you didnt already in point number 6)
 - Create a database db4ai

 ## Installing Chromadb you might encounter the following error